Vocabulary words are the foundation of writing, so the more you know, the more engaging and accurate your writing will be. Grab a new word today!

 Definition of Contemn :

 \ kən-ˈtem \ verb; treat or regard with contempt.
-Also, scorn.
+And also to scorn someone.

 "Although Charlotte Cromwell contemned Chad Jr. every time she went to the Stop-n-Go, she could never say no to his free coffee refills."